Introduction to HIPAA

 The Privacy Rule also looked to give patients easier access to their own personal health data.
 After its proposal in 1999, the Privacy Rule was finalized on December 28, 2000 in the last few weeks of President Clinton’s second term.
 The very next day, HHS made a few revisions, most importantly requiring The Office for Civil Rights, which is an agency within Health and Human Services, to be the group that will enforce HIPAA.

-As a last step in the rulemaking process, Health and Human Services sought for public input on what adjustments needed to be made to the Privacy Rule.
+As a last step in the legislative process, Health and Human Services sought for public input on what adjustments needed to be made to the Privacy Rule.
 Following consideration of the comments that were made, the HHS announced a Proposed Modified Privacy Rule in 2002.
 The finalized Privacy Rule, which was passed in 2003, was adjusted to improve its usefulness and prevent unexpected consequences.

 The HIPAA Enforcement Rule